featurevisor/featurevisor/docs/use-cases/testing-in-production.md

 ## Conclusion

-We have just learned how to coordinate testing in production in our organization with Featurevisor, where we can expose features to a subset of known users who can provide us early feedback (either manually or in an automated way), and how to evaluate those features with SDKs reliably.
+We have just learned how to coordinate testing in production in our organization with Featurevisor, where we can expose features to a known subset of all users who can provide us early feedback (either manually or in an automated way), and how to evaluate those features with SDKs reliably.

 All done while maintaining a single source of truth for managing the QA segment, and without having to deploy any code changes of our application.